nickolashe/opencurrents-1/README.md

 The purpose of this auxiliary model is to track actions non-profit admins take on hour requests from [UserTimeLog](#usertimelog) model.
 Initial volunteer request generates an action of type *request* in this table.
 Subsequently, the admin can either *approve* or *decline* the request.

 ### Offer
+This model contains offers created by businesses.
+Offer is characterized by a product item and a *currents share*, which represents percentage of price for which a businesses agrees to accept currents.
+Optionally, a business can specify a limit on how many transactions it is willing to accept for a given offer.

 ### Transaction